Pinkulani/Notes/ReadMe.md

 # Notes
-My notes for different things.
+My notes or rather summaries for different things.
+Formatting might not be good and I will probably fix it eventually in the future.

 ## How to save locally
 Terminal: